 - Administration: Assist the volunteer resources department with volunteer recruitment and recognition activities.
 Make scheduling calls, respond to inquiries, set up equipment for events, compile materials, write articles and take photography for volunteer communications, compile statistics, conduct research, produce reports, other department duties as assigned.

 - Membership, Special Events, Development: Respond to membership inquiries, assist in compiling grant applications or reports, help with membership drives, assist with logistics for special events, compile evaluation data, conduct research, produce reports, compile publicity materials, manage large mailings, file, other department duties as assigned.

 Computer literacy with working knowledge of MS Office software required.
 Accurate keyboarding skills.
-Experience with standard office equipment and/or point of sale registers helpful.
+Experience with standard office equipment helpful.
 Interest in and aptitude for customer service and public relations; ability to interact in a welcoming and helpful manner with visitors of all ages, ability levels and ethnic backgrounds.
 Ability to work independently and as part of a team.

 Administrative offices are located in a downtown historic building.
-Oak Park and Hyde Park Trust sites are located in multi-level work areas not accessible to the mobility impaired.
+Oak Park, Hyde Park and Rogers Park Trust sites are located in multi-level work areas not accessible to the mobility impaired.
 Position requires frequent and regular computer and phone use as well as travel to off-site locations.
 Workplace is a smoke- and drug-free environment.
 Equal opportunity employer.